Asian option as a fixed-point: Preliminaries and main results

 It is known that European call options are bounded above by the current price of the underlying process.
-This is also true for the Asian call option in (\ref{eq:Asianprice}) and will be needed in the approximation result in order to use the Fixed Point Theorem.
+This is also true for the floating-strike option in (\ref{eq:Asianprice}) and for the fixed-strike option in (\ref{eq:Asianprice_fixed}) up to a constant, and will be used in the fixed-point approximation.
 The proofs of the next lemmas are presented in the Appendix.

-\begin{lemma} For any initial condition $(s,x,a,i)$ with $t_0\leq s\leq T$, $x>0$, $a\geq 0$,
+\begin{lemma} For any initial condition $(s,x,a,i)$ with $s\in[0,T]$, $x>0$, $a\geq 0$,

 \end{lemma}

 Define the call option conditional on the chain having no jump in the interval $[s,T]$,